AntonBudovey/sellbuy/README.md

 `POSTGRES_USERNAME=postgres`<br>
 `POSTGRES_PASSWORD=bestuser`<br>
-`POSTGRES_HOST=postgres` (if you want to use a Docker)<br>
+`POSTGRES_HOST=postgres` (if you want to use a Docker)<br> `JWT_SECRET=kc ndjsfnvksdvkbfksd bksdbkbkfvb` (maybe any long random char sequence)<br>
+`DEBUG=false`<br>

 You can use your own username and password.<br>
 If you want to run application without Docker with your own database so use `POSTGRES_HOST=localhost`

-## How to build app
+### How to build  and run app
+1. Firstly clone app from gitlab
+2. make sure that your database is working
-From app root directory write command:
+3. From app root directory write command to build app:
      ```bash
-    mvn clean package
+    .\mvnw  clean package
     ```
-## How to start application
+4. Then to start application
-Execute Iti03022024BackendApplication.jar file
+     ```bash
+    java -jar target/iti0302-2024-backend-0.0.1-SNAPSHOT.jar
+    ```
+Or you can just write this command
+     ```bash
+    .\mvnw spring-boot:run
+    ```

+### How to run docker container

-### Step 1: Install Docker
+## Step 1: Install Docker

 If you don’t have Docker installed, download and install Docker from the [official Docker website](https://www.docker.com/products/docker-desktop).
 Ensure that Docker is running after installation.

-### Step 2: Open the Project in IntelliJ IDEA
+## Step 2: Clone Project

-1. Open **IntelliJ IDEA** and navigate to the project directory.
-2. Make sure the project contains a `docker-compose.yaml` file in its root directory.
+Clone project with ssh or https from gitlab repo

-### Step 3: Open IntelliJ Terminal
+## Step 3: Dockerize application

-1. In IntelliJ IDEA, open the terminal by selecting the **Terminal** tab at the bottom of the IDE.

-### Step 4: Run Docker Compose

-1. In the IntelliJ terminal, ensure you are in the root directory of your project (where `docker-compose.yaml` is located).
+1. in root folder we have Dockerfile and docker_compose.yaml
+2. You can just build docker application container but it would be without database(you need your own working postgres)
+    ```bash
+    docker build .
+    ```
-2. To start your Docker containers, run the following command:
+2. To start your Docker containers with app and db, run the following command:

     ```bash
     docker-compose up